 The cover of my CD “Jury of my Peers” has some pretty interesting aspects to it.
 First off, the cover photo features an actual courtroom filled with guitars representing the judge, witnesses, lawyers, and jury.
 Then, there’s the unique gold guitar that I’m holding.
-Two years in the making, this guitar is a one-of-a-kind, custom built guitar designed by me and my friend Steve Reuter of SLR Guitars.
+Two years in the making, this 7 string guitar is a one-of-a-kind, custom built guitar designed by me and my friend Steve Reuter of SLR Guitars.
 It was built by him in his shop in Cedar Rapids, Iowa.
 For all you gearheads, I’ve outlined the whole story here, with Steve’s perspective as well.
 Read on, or skip around to get all the info on this original guitar.

 Chatting with my friend Steve Reuter about his venture into guitar-building, I’d mentioned an old guitar I was holding on to that had a Kahler tremolo bridge that is no longer available.
 I’d asked him to repaint the guitar, and Steve stated it would be easier to just build a new guitar with that trem!
 So, we set out to do that as an exploratory project for him while he worked on other builds.

 Shortly after I went ahead and Googled Kahler, and actually to my surprise the company was still in business!
 With the use and popularity of other systems, I hadn’t heard from the company for years, and since I had almost worked whammy-bar solos out of my playing, I hadn’t paid attention.
-I noticed that Kahler made a seven-string tremolo, and since the low B has become a part of my playing, I contacted Steve and asked if we could go the seven-string route.
+I noticed that Kahler made a seven-string tremolo, and since the low B has become a part of my music, I contacted Steve and asked if we could go the seven-string route.
 He’d never designed a seven-string, so he was up for what would become the first challenge of the guitar.

 We discussed the body style, and what I really wanted was something different, not the typical body styles that dominate the market, but I didn’t want it weird for the sake of being weird.
 I’d mentioned when I was growing up Neal Schon had designed a guitar that was briefly produced, and that I’d wanted one.
 So Steve suggested we build a Schon-inspired version in our project, and take it up a notch as a seven-string.This was a fun adventure for me, as Steve would email me asking what type of wood I wanted for the body, neck, fretboard, etc. We discussed options for the headstock, and I threw another curveball when I wanted a solid color, as Steve had only been working with wood stains to this point.
 We eventually decided on Gold.